FAQs - Tsom Gedalia

 Can I take Tylenol or Advil?

-One may swallow the pill without water, provided that it doesn’t have a good-tasting coating.
-If one is unable to swallow without water, one is permitted to use a tiny bit of water to aid in swallowing the pill.
+It is permitted to swallow medications without water, provided that it does not have a flavored coating.
+If one has a headache and cannot swallow Tylenol or Advil without water, it is permitted to use a tiny bit of water to aid in swallowing the pill.
+If one feels they are unable to continue fasting, a Rabbi should be consulted to decide on a case-by-case basis.

 How do I know the food I am cooking is seasoned properly?

-One is allowed to taste a small amount, up to a revi’it (~75ml), on condition that it is spit out and none of it is swallowed.
+One is allowed to taste a small amount, (up to a revi’it - approx. 75ml), provided that it is spit out, and none of it is swallowed.
 When tasting the food, a beracha is not recited.
 Even on a non-fast day, if one is tasting food solely to see if it is seasoned properly, a beracha is not recited.

 Can I chew gum?